 Do I need to sign up for a program?

 Absolutely not.
 Every client’s needs are unique.
-You can elect to sign up for 6 or 12 sessions simply to minimize your expenses and each session can focus on whatever is top-of-mind for you.
+You can elect to sign up for sessions simply to minimize your expenses and each session can focus on whatever is top-of-mind for you.

 How do I sign up for coaching?

 You can request your initial, free consultation mini-session here.
 After you initial consult, I will provide you with sign-up details and payment options.

 Where does coaching take place?